Detailed Action

 Pi Farias teaches:

-Theurer discloses a memory, a screen, a human interface device, a third party remote database, validating a confirmed enrollment, controlling rendering of a graphical user interface, receiving an indication of partial or full payment.
-Theurer does not disclose receiving a payment data message and transmitting a redemption cryptogram, but Pi Farias does.
-It would have been obvious to one of ordinary skill in the art at the effective filing date of the invention to combine the third-party value added wallet features and interfaces of Theurer with the receiving a payment data message and transmitting a redemption cryptogram of Pi Farias because 1) a need exists for frictionless enrollment of a consumer’s payment accounts in a virtual wallet (see Theurer [0044]); and 2) a need exists for protecting against unauthorized access to credit card accounts (see Pi Farias [0010]).
-Receiving a payment data message and transmitting a redemption cryptogram can help protect against unauthorized access.
+Theurer discloses a memory, a screen, a human interface device, a third party remote database, validating a confirmed enrollment, controlling rendering of a graphical user interface, receiving an indication of partial or full payment, establishing a secure channel, and a cryptographic secret.
+Theurer does not disclose receiving a payment data message, transmitting a redemption cryptogram, and recording a quantity of tokens, but Pi Farias does.
+It would have been obvious to one of ordinary skill in the art at the effective filing date of the invention to combine the third-party value added wallet features and interfaces of Theurer with the receiving a payment data message, transmitting a redemption cryptogram, and recording a quantity of tokens of Pi Farias because 1) a need exists for frictionless enrollment of a consumer’s payment accounts in a virtual wallet (see Theurer [0044]); and 2) a need exists for protecting against unauthorized access to credit card accounts (see Pi Farias [0010]).
+Receiving a payment data message, transmitting a redemption cryptogram, and recording a quantity of tokens can help protect against unauthorized access.

 Claims 2, 12